When Frictions are Fractional: Rough Noise in High-Frequency Data: Introduction

-One of the stylized features of high-frequency financial data is the presence of market microstructure noise \citepA{Black86}.
-In financial econometrics, the \emph{observed (logarithmic) price process} $Y$ of an asset is therefore often modeled as a sum \beq Y_t=X_t + Z_t, \eeq where $X$, called the \emph{efficient price process}, reflects the value of the asset according to some economic theory and $Z$ is a \emph{microstructure noise process} that captures deviations of $Y$ from $X$.
-Typical noise sources include bid--ask bounces, discreteness of prices, informational asymmetry or transaction costs.
-As both $X$ and $Z$ are of economic interest but not observable, a major challenge is to develop statistical procedures to disentangle the two based on observations of $Y$ only.
-For example, given a continuous It\^o semimartingale \beq X_t = X_0 + \int_0^t a_s\, \dd s+\int_0^t \si_s \,\dd B_s,\eeq a key quantity of interest is the \emph{integrated (price) volatility} $C_T=\int_0^T \si_s^2\,\dd s$ for some finite time horizon $T$.
-In the absence of noise, estimating $C_T$ is a straightforward matter: given observations $\{X_{i\Del}:i=1,\dots,[T/\Del]\}$, the \emph{realized variance (RV)} defined by $\sum_{i=1}^{[T/\Del]} (\Delta^n_i X)^2$, where $\Delta^n_i X= X_{i\Del}-X_{(i-1)\Del}$, is a consistent estimator of $C_T$ as $\Del\to0$ \citepA{Andersen01, Andersen03,BN02}.
+The motivation for this problem comes from the statistical analysis of high-frequency financial data, where $X$ models the efficient logarithmic price of an asset (i.e., its economic value in a frictionless setting) and $Z$ denotes microstructure noise, which in practice arises due to bid--ask bounces, transaction costs and other market frictions.
+In this context, a key quantity of interest is the \emph{integrated (price) volatility} $C_T=\int_0^T \si_s^2\,\dd s$.
+In the absence of noise, estimating $C_T$ is a straightforward matter: given observations $\{X_{i\Del}:i=0,\dots,[T/\Del]\}$, the \emph{realized variance (RV)} defined by $\sum_{i=1}^{[T/\Del]} (\Delta^n_i X)^2$, where $\Delta^n_i X= X_{i\Del}-X_{(i-1)\Del}$, is a consistent estimator of $C_T$ as $\Del\to0$ \citep{JP}.

-However, in practice, RV typically explodes as the sampling frequency increases, indicating the presence of noise at high frequencies (see, e.g., the volatility signature plots of \citeA{Andersen00}).
-In order to construct noise-robust estimators of $C_T$, a common approach in the literature is to model $(Z_t)_{t\geq0}$ at the observation times $i\Del$ as \beq Z_{i\Del} = \eps^n_i, \eeq where for each $n$, $(\eps^n_i)_{i=1}^{[T/\Del]}$ is a discrete time series.
-Examples for $\eps^n_i$ include rounding noise \citepA{Delattre97, Li07, Robert10,Robert12, Rosenbaum09}, white noise \citepA{Bandi06,BN08,Podolskij09,Zhang05}, AR- or MA-type noise \citepA{AitSahalia11,Da19,Hansen06}, and certain non-parametric extensions thereof \citepA{Jacod09,Jacod17,Li20,Li21}.